 Overall, while decentralized matching theory works well in a "regular" environment, its prediction is not as well supported in an environment where there is no segregation in equilibrium.
 In this latter environment, we find segregation attempts at both the individual and institution level.
-Therefore, even when economic forces do not produce segregation, social psychological forces do.
-Indeed, our results are consistent with findings from sociological studies of residential segregation that economic status of blacks is not the main reason for housing segregation.
-Rather, whites' reluctance to stay in neighborhoods where blacks are moving in and their reluctance to buy homes in integrated neighborhoods is the main cause for segregation.
+Our results are consistent with the preference based theories from sociological studies of residential segregation.
 In our experiment, high types' reluctance to accept low types becomes a noisy best response, given the empirical distribution of behavior.